 The Trust holds a Trust conference for all teaching staff annually to start the year.
-The current pandemic has meant this has been held virtually and has been focussed on specific issues affecting all schools.
 This is an opportunity for the key themes for the Trust to be cascaded and a check in at the start of a new academic year.

 We continue to utilise the HCAT Shared space (Office365) across all schools, accessed via our website, which contains latest news and provides access to several resources for staff.
-Alongside Zoom/Teams has proved invaluable in keeping in touch with staff.
+Alongside Zoom/Teams which are still utilised for meetings when necessary.

-The Trust formed a wellbeing group during 2019/20 with the objective of helping all our staff and ensuring the well-being of our staff during unusual times.
-We have circulated several wellbeing surveys to better understand the concerns of our staff and plan ways of reassuring them.
-The sub-groups with areas of work were established but due to the pandemic will be regenerated during Autumn 2021.
+The Trust formed a wellbeing group during 2019/20 with the objective of helping all our staff and ensuring the wellbeing of our staff.
+We have circulated several wellbeing surveys to better understand the concerns of our staff and plan ways of supporting them.
 We encourage our staff to undertake training and actively seek opportunities to utilise the apprenticeship levy.